FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 5: Customizing your theme

-Style Buddy ships with a suite of [default handlers](./default-handlers.md) that use the [default theme](./default-theme.md) to create the applicable style "classes" (such as `"w:4"`).
+Zephyr ships with a suite of [default handlers](./default-handlers.md) that use the [default theme](./default-theme.md) to create the applicable style "classes" (such as `"w:4"`).
 This default theme is overridable and extendable.
 To override the default theme constraints, you can pass a `theme` argument to `createStyleBuddy`.

 ```ts
 import { createStyleBuddy } from "react-native-zephyr";